tanmayrathi-gkmit/reimbursement-tracking-system-doc/docs/functional.md

 #### Login
 - Admin logs in to view dashboard.

-#### View Submitted Trips
+#### View Submitted reimbursement requests
-- All employee trips appear with status (Draft, Submitted, Approved, Rejected).
+- All employee reimbursement requests appear with status (Draft, Submitted, Approved, Rejected).
-- Admin can open each trip to view its details and transactions.
+- Admin can open each reimbursement request to view its details and expenses.

 #### Approve / Reject
 - Admin can click Approve or Reject.
-- On approval, trip status changes to Approved.
+- On approval, reimbursement request status changes to Approved.
 - On rejection, status changes to Rejected.